Accrued Revenue: A Practical Guide for SaaS Companies

 You’ll want to determine the amount of revenue to be accrued based on the terms of the agreement and the work you completed.

-Step 3: Making the Journal Entry
+Making the Journal Entry for Accrued Revenue

 Record the accrued revenue in your accounting system using a journal entry.
 The typical journal entry for accruing revenue involves: